Vatsalyakrish02/Project_for_Atharvo/README.md

 * Preprocessing: Data augmentation, resizing images, and normalization.
 * Model: CNN-based model using transfer learning.
 * Web Interface: Upload an image of a dog and get the predicted breed.
-* Transfer Learning: Incorporates models like ResNet and VGG for better accuracy.
+* Transfer Learning: Incorporates models like MobileNet V2 and RESNET for better accuracy.

 # 📝 Model Deployment and Improvements
 * Fine-tuning the model for better generalization.